 When it comes to the filling part, to ensure it lasts as long as possible I do prefer vegetable soups and you can pretty much use anything to make your soup.

-To make things as simple as possible, use no more than three key vegetables to make your soup, e.g. leek and potato, carrot and coriander, butternut squash, pea and mint etc. To get a thicker consistency of soup without using cream, you can use potatoes or sweet potatoes to create something a little heartier.
+To make things as simple as possible, use no more than three key vegetables to make your soup, e.g. leek and potato, carrot and coriander, butternut squash, pea and mint etc. To get a thicker consistency of soup without using cream, you can use potatoes, sweet potatoes, squash, cauliflower and oats to create something a little heartier.

 Stock bases are the easiest way to get water and additional flavouring without too much effort.
 Generally stick to vegetable stocks when making your soups unless making something with meat; otherwise you could end up with a strong taste of beef and not much else.

 Choosing your flavour might seem the scariest part of the process but it’s actually where you have most fun.
 When starting out, just use small quantities of your chosen spices or herbs to get a taste of what you prefer.
 When you make it again, and guaranteed you will, you can increase the quantities.
 We share some common spices, herbs and seasonings to help bring your combinations to life.

 - Cumin- is a spice that will give your soup a kick without the burn.
 It has an earthy taste to it and helps with colds and flu.
 It’s a spice that compliments veggie dishes quite well